-- In construction, you will find it in window frames, roofing, building wire etc.
+- In construction, you will find it in window frames, roofing, building wire, etc.

-- Also in cooking utensils, baseball bats, watches, mobile phones, street lighting poles and the list goes on and on…
+- Also in cooking utensils, baseball bats, watches, mobile phones, street lighting poles, and the list goes on and on…

 Bauxite is a major aluminum ore and is mined worldwide.
 Some of the biggest bauxite mines are in Weipa in Australia.
 In 2009 Australia was the top producer of bauxite delivering about one-third of the total world production.

 Why do we live in the “Age of Aluminum”?

 I suppose you know what Aluminum is?
 It has no identifiable function in our bodies.
-Neither is it a nutrient but every day we consume this neurotoxic substance.
+Neither is it a nutrient, but every day we consume this neurotoxic substance.
 We inhale it because of its fumes, or we put it on our skins.
-The question is why we do that as it is known to be bad for us.
+The question is why we do that as we know it to be bad for us.

 The third most prevalent element on our planet is Aluminum.
-In our environment, it exists naturally but it should not be inside our system.
+In our environment, it exists naturally, but it should not be inside our system.
 There is still some cookware in use.
-Every time you cook with aluminum cookware, these pots and pans release a tiny bit of Aluminum into the food you will eat.
+Every time you cook with aluminum cookware, these pots and pans release a bit of Aluminum into the food you will eat.

 You ask yourself what this overload of Aluminum is doing to your body?
-It causes oxidative stress and attacks the central nervous system all because it accumulates in the kidneys, brain, lungs, liver, and thyroid.
-It seems to compete with calcium for absorption and can affect the mineralization of bone and it slows growth in infants.
+It causes oxidative stress and attacks the central nervous system because it accumulates in the kidneys, brain, lungs, liver, and thyroid.
+It seems to compete with calcium for absorption and can affect the mineralization of bone, and it slows growth in infants.

 The accumulation of Aluminum in the brain can have devastating effects, it creates brain oxidation.
 The University School of Medicine in Belgrade reports that high levels of Aluminum in your drinking water increases the risk for Alzheimer’s.

-Something which is also important to know is if you are having a nutritional therapy for heavy metal toxicity you will see a rise in aluminum levels when the hair is tested the second time.
+Something which is also important to know is if you are having nutritional therapy for heavy metal toxicity, you will see a rise in aluminum levels when the hair is tested the second time.
 One has to ensure a safe method to detox from all these harmful metals in the body.

-Your drinking water should be clean so use a purifier or the water from trusted spring water source.
+Your drinking water should be clean, so use a purifier or the water from a trusted spring water source.
 Garlic, onions, and other sulfur-rich foods will be an alley the same as high doses of vitamin C, chlorella, and cilantro.
 One of the big helpers is curcumin, a flavonoid found in turmeric.
-It is a powerful antioxidant which reduces the aluminum toxicity.
+It is a powerful antioxidant that reduces aluminum toxicity.

-Source: Natural Health365
+Source: Natural Health365 and Wikipedia